 To perform pluggable type-checking from the command line, run the javac command that ships with the Checker Framework.
-This is called the "Checker Framework compiler".
+This is called the "Checker Framework compiler" or the "Checker Framework javac wrapper".
 It is exactly the same as the OpenJDK javac compiler, with one small difference: it includes the Checker Framework jar file on its classpath.